Fengbo (deity): Fei Lian

-Another legend says that Fei Lien appears as a dragon.
+Another legend says that Fei Lian appears as a dragon.
 He was initially one of the tyrant Chou's wicked ministers and could walk with unheard-of swiftness.
-Both he and his son Ô Lai, who was so strong that he could tear a tiger and rhinoceros to pieces with his bare hands, were killed while in service of Chou Wang.
+Both he and his son E Lai, who was so strong that he could tear a tiger and rhinoceros to pieces with his bare hands, were killed while in service of Chou Wang.
 The legend says that Fei Lien had the body of a stag, about the size of a leopard, with a bird's head, horns, and a snake's tail, and was able to make the wind blow whenever he wished.

 Relationships

 Some myths say that Fengbo is a subordinate of Chiyou and assists him in his struggle against the Yellow Emperor in the Battle of Zhuolu.
 He has been known to be friendly with the rain deity Yu Shi.
-Fengbo is considered a neutral god and does not belong to any faction.
 Fengbo, in his dragon form, is considered a troublemaker who needs to be watched by Shen Yi.
 In the Han Feizi (韓非子) or book of master Han Fei, when Huangdi the Yellow Emperor gathers all the demons at Mount Tai Fengbo sweeps the path.